IzzyCraze365/Project-5-Server-Blog/readme.md

     }
 ]
 ```
 Create a `controllers` folder which will store your `routes.js` file.
-This is where you will create all of your endpoints to handle full CRUD functionality.
+This is where you will create all of your endpoints to handle full CRUD functionality. (`done`)

 ## System Design

-You should have the following routes:
+You should have the following routes: (`done`)

 - [ `GET` ] Endpoint that will display all comments from the database.
 In lieu of database, we use our `blog.json` file.
 - [ `GET` ] Endpoint that will display one comment from the database selected by its `post_id`